This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you don’t want to hike the trail and just want views then the cost of the gondola is $28 for adults and $19 for children (5-12).

-If you know Ben & Jerry’s Ice Cream, you know it’s not the cheapest ice cream going around but like most things you pay for what you get.
+Another popular attraction in Stowe is the home of Ben & Jerry’s Ice Cream.
+However, as you may know, it’s not the cheapest ice cream going around but like most things you pay for what you get.

 One experience our kids really looked forward to on this road trip was the chance to visit the home of Ben & Jerry’s in Waterbury, just 15 minutes from Stowe.